cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 ## Readme

 - Read everything first and be careful
-- Tested on macOS Catalina 10.15.7
+- Tested on macOS Catalina 10.15.7 and Big Sur 11.0.1

 ## macOS Updates

 - fresh install of 10.15.6
 - updated to 10.15.7 without any issues (did not update clover or kexts since everything was running perfectly smooth as-is)
+- updates to 10.0.1 without any issues

 ## Geek Bench